Burrow's 3 TDs lift No. 5 LSU over No. 7 Florida, 42-28. | New Country 923

 Facing a Florida defense that came in leading the nation in interceptions and leading the Southeastern Conference in sacks, the Tigers (6-0, 2-0 SEC) totaled 511 yards without giving up a sack or committing a turnover.

-“What can we say about our offense?” said a beaming LSU coach Ed Orgeron, declaring that holding Florida’s defense without a sack was “the biggest stat of the night.”
+“We knew that last year they got after us up front.
+Our offensive line took that personally,” Burrow said, referring to a 27-19 loss to the Gators in Gainesville, Florida.
+“I was just so proud of those guys.
+There was no pressure the entire night.”

-The few times LSU’s line was breached, Burrow escaped and finished with 43 yards rushing.
+LSU coach Ed Orgeron declared that holding Florida’s defense without a sack was “the biggest stat of the night,” noting how Florida’s defensive ends had “destroyed” opposing offensive lines in previous games.

 “I don’t think we were able to get pressure on him, and when we did, he did a god job of scrambling,” Florida coach Dan Mullen said.